leighklotz/llamafiles/README.md

 # Scripts and Files
 ## base
-- llm.sh
+- llm.sh - the base script that others call

 ## user programs
-- help.sh
+- help.sh - CLI for Linux help
-- machelp.sh
+- machelp.sh - CLI for Mac help
-- summarize.sh
+- summarize.sh - CLI to summarize a hyperlink

 ## utilities
-- systype.sh
+- systype.sh - Pipe to help.sh to provide context for distro-specific questions
-- nvfree.sh
+- nvfree.sh - check your GPU usage
-- code.sh
+- code.sh [lang] [cmd]  - Pipe to help.sh to wrap output of cmd in a codeblock of type lang.

 ## images
+These are less developed.

-- image-name.sh
+- image-name.sh - Simply script using LLAVA to find image name
 - rename-pictures.sh [adapted from https://gist.github.com/jart/bd2f603aefe6ac8004e6b709223881c0]
 - llava-cli.sh